mainerprenuer/islamiyya/README.md

-# islamEd
+# ISLAMIYYA
-This is an online Islamic institution for learning and research based on Islamic learning curriculum
+This is an online Islamic institution for learning and research based on Islamic learning curriculum.

+Islamiyya a place every muslim individual is supposed to be visiting on a daily basis and due to ever changing activities to our day to day lives it became not so easy to move everyday to the venue attending the classes.

+Thanks to technology era, we build this platform to bridge the gap between going out everyday to clicking on everyday.

+Everyone can become a Hafiz, Everyone can memorize the book of Allah by the will of Allah.

+May Allah make it easy for us and accept from us!

 Consists: